 The BGJI curriculum is composed of ensembles, workshops, private study, and interdisciplinary seminars, and is designed to build a community of creativity.
 A sampling:

 Performing groups that focus on innovative improvisation and compositions emphasizing global jazz influences, rhythms, and folklore.
+These classes are sections of the Small Band Jazz ensembles offerings.

 An in-depth historical analysis of the central improvisational streams in jazz and principal jazz innovators.
 Taught by Allan Chase.